Luxembourgish collaboration with Nazi Germany: Volksdeutsche Bewegung and NSDAP

 At the same time, the German occupiers were not interested in a self-sufficient collaboration movement.
 Senior posts in the movement were occupied by Germans, including 3 of 4 district leaders (Kreisleiter).
 Nevertheless, Nazism had such grave consequences in Luxembourg because there were people at every level of society who were ready to cooperate with the occupier, as illustrated by the 120 Ortsgruppenleiter (local branch leaders).
 Most of these men were Luxembourgers, and in fact the post was one of the highest that Luxembourgers could attain in the movement.
 The Ortsgruppenleiter performed continual informer services throughout the war which allowed the German occupiers to keep the country under control for 4 years.
 The authorities would ask an Ortsgruppenleiter for a political evaluation of an individual at many opportunities, for example when deciding whether to grant someone government benefits, membership in the VdB, access to education, leave for Wehrmacht members, or release from prison or concentration camps.
 Putting such power in the hands of the Ortsgruppenleiter also allowed them to pursue personal vendettas.
 These local officials also played a major role in the forced resettlement operations: the commissions in each Kreis that decided individual cases relied on reports from the Ortsgruppenleiter, who in turn used the threat of resettlement as a means of intimidation.
 Furthermore, they compiled and handed to the occupiers "blacklists" of potential hostages or "donors".
 After the "Three Acorns," a set of historic fortifications, were painted in the national colours of Luxembourg: red, white and blue, the Ortsgruppenleiter in Clausen presented the authorities with a list of 31 persons who would be able to pay the 100,000 Reichsmark that the occupiers demanded as punishment.

 Apart from the VdB, the Nazis tried to cover Luxembourg with a net of political, social and cultural organisations.
-It became apparent that the VdB, being a mass organisation, was not suitable for the formation of a collaborationist elite, and so in September 1941 a Luxembourg section of the Nazi party was founded, which had grown to 4,000 members by the end of the war.
+It became apparent that the VdB, being a mass organisation, was not suitable for forming a collaborationist elite, and so in September 1941 a Luxembourg section of the Nazi party was founded, which had grown to 4,000 members by the end of the war.
 Other Nazi organisations such as the Hitler Youth, the Bund Deutscher Mädel, the Winterhilfswerk, the NS-Frauenschaft and the Deutsche Arbeitsfront were also introduced in Luxembourg.
 These organisations subjected the country to a wave of propaganda, which aimed to bring the population "back into the [German] Empire" (Heim ins Reich).
 This propaganda was not restricted to a few large-scale public events, but attempted to reach the population day in, day out.